OldG Hosting provider reviews

 Flexible hosting focused on VPS performance, security, and control, offering a strong middle ground between shared hosting simplicity and full server management.

-Shared Hosting, VPS Hosting (managed and unmanaged), WordPress Hosting, Reseller Hosting
+Hosting types: Shared, VPS (managed and unmanaged), WordPress, Reseller

 You want VPS performance without full sysadmin responsibility